eremina-official/portfolio-nextjs/README.md

-# Portfolio — Frontend
+# Portfolio

 Demo: [https://portfolio-marinaeremina.vercel.app/](https://portfolio-marinaeremina.vercel.app/).

-This repository is a frontend portfolio built with Next.js (App Router).
-It demonstrates a responsive, accessible, and themeable personal site for showcasing projects, writing, and contact details.
+This repository is a portfolio built with Next.js (App Router).
+It demonstrates a responsive, accessible, and themeable personal site for showcasing projects, writing and contact details.

 ## Tech stack